Painting Metal Surfaces: Techniques and Best Practices

 Lightly Sand

-For the best adhesion, lightly sand the entire piece with fine-grit sandpaper (around 220 grit).
-Wipe away dust with a tack cloth.
-This will provide “tooth” for the new paint to grip onto.
+Sand the entire piece with fine-grit sandpaper (around 220 grit) to improve adhesion.
+Wipe away dust with a tack cloth before priming.

 Apply a Primer